andrew15818/FCA_AI2/README.md

 We use Q-Learning, where we constantly upate a Q-Table which maps states to actions.
 We use the Q-Table to esitmate the total quality of each move in subsequent steps.
 Estimating the the Q-value for subsequent steps is done through multiple episodes.

+## Lesson 7: Modeling the XOR function with a neural network

+In this lesson we introduce and go over the idea and structure of a neural network.
+Neural networks are models based on the structure of the human brain.

+The project in this lesson consists of training and testing the exclusive-or function (XOR).
+In this function, if the two inputs are either all true or all false, the function's value is false.
+If one parameter is true and the other false, then the function is true.

+We use the sigmoid activation function and create a simple two-layer network which learns through backpropagation.